 An AppDynamics Business Journey is a composite event type based on complex and long business workflows.
 A Business Journey can include events from multiple analytics event types, such as logs, business transactions, custom events, and EUM data.

-The following image depicts an example Business Journey definition for a loan approval workflow.
+The following image depicts an example Business Journey configuration for a loan approval workflow.

 You create a Business Journey, as shown above, by defining the following: